it's almost two weeks since i got back from dc, where i joined

 but what are we for? the theme of the demonstrations two weeks ago was 'a

-better world is under construction'. if it's not, then what will we do when we are
+better world is under construction'. if it's not, then what will we do when

 successful at changing this system?